Colliers International lists landmark CBD development site for expressions of interest

 “Adelaide has enjoyed a strong residential development market throughout the past five years,” he said.

-“High-rise apartment development is rapidly emerging, particularly in premium locations that are well suited for owner-occupiers such as this,” he said.
+“High-rise apartment development is rapidly emerging, particularly in premium locations that are well suited for owner-occupiers such as this.

 “The site has a prescribed height limit of up to 53 metres and planning advice indicating the potential for up to 67 metres, with appropriate setbacks from Hutt Street.”

 Mr Hazell said that vertical living environments were another emerging trend, with South Australia’s ageing population and empty-nesters increasingly looking at contemporary retirement village models.

 “There is evolving interest in multifaceted vertical retirement living and healthcare communities that offer residents the continuum of care,” he said.

 Expressions of interest close on Thursday, October 19 at 4pm.